-- 319 This requirement is achieved by the combination of the TOE security features TOE features 1) to 5) as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Data encryption for bus: This function protects data bus from probing attacks. - 3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data. - 4) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult. - 5) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous.
+- 323 This requirement is achieved by the combination of the TOE security features TOE features 1) to 5) as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Dynamic Data encryption for bus: This function protects data bus from probing attacks. - 3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data. - 4) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult. - 5) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous.
 They make a full range of intrusive (e.g. probing attacks) and non intrusive attacks (e.g. side-channel attacks) more complex and difficult.

-SFR15: Random number generation FCS_RNG.1/PTG.2
+SFR15: FCS_RNG.1: Random number generation FCS_RNG.1/PTG.2

-320 This requirement is ensured by the design of the random number generation algorithm that makes use of Digital True Random Number Generator (DTRNG FRO M) and the associated DTRNG FRO M library conforming to BSI-AIS31 Class PTG.2 requirements (German scheme).
+324 This requirement is ensured by the design of the random number generation algorithm that makes use of Digital True Random Number Generator (DTRNG FRO) and the associated DTRNG FRO libraries v2.0, v2.2, v3.1 and v3.2 conforming to BSI-AIS31 Class PTG.2 requirements (German scheme).